rybkady/HAILO-YOLO-INFERENCE-for-RPi5/README.md

     ultralytics, hailo-all, opencv-python, numpy and their own dependencies.
     Make sure you're in right VENV if you're set it

-Copy these files in some folder on Raspberry Pi from your PC:
+Copy these files to some folder on Raspberry Pi from your PC:

     `yolo_inference.py`    – runs ONNX inference